-Disaster Mitigation Infrastructure that reduces or eliminates long-term impacts and risks associated with natural disasters Construction, modification or reinforcement of structures that protect from, prevent or mitigate potential physical damage resulting from extreme natural events, and impacts or events related to climate change Modification, reinforcement or relocation of existing public infrastructure to mitigate the effects of and/or improve resiliency to extreme national events and impacts or events related to climate change Note: this category is related to disaster prevention (such as dykes, berms, seismic upgrades etc.) and not response (such as fire trucks, fire halls, etc.) Broadband Connectivity Infrastructure that provides internet access to residents, businesses, and/or institutions in British Columbia High-speed backbone Point of presence Local distribution within communities Satellite capacity Brownfield Redevelopment Remediation or decontamination and redevelopment of a brownfield site within municipal boundaries, where the redevelopment includes: the construction of public infrastructure as identified in the context of any other category under the GTF, and/or the construction of municipal use public parks and publicly owned social housing.
+Mitigation Infrastructure that reduces or eliminates long-term impacts and risks associated with natural disasters Construction, modification or reinforcement of structures that protect from, prevent or mitigate potential physical damage resulting from extreme natural events, and impacts or events related to climate change Modification, reinforcement or relocation of existing public infrastructure to mitigate the effects of and/or improve resiliency to extreme national events and impacts or events related to climate change Note: this category is related to disaster prevention (such as dykes, berms, seismic upgrades etc.) and not response (such as fire trucks, fire halls, etc.) Connectivity Infrastructure that provides internet access to residents, businesses, and/or institutions in British Columbia High-speed backbone Point of presence Local distribution within communities Satellite capacity Redevelopment Remediation or decontamination and redevelopment of a brownfield site within municipal boundaries, where the redevelopment includes: the construction of public infrastructure as identified in the context of any other category under the GTF, and/or the construction of municipal use public parks and publicly owned social housing.
 New construction of public infrastructure as per the categories listed under the Federal Gas Tax Agreement New construction of municipal use public parks and affordable housing

-Regional and Local Airports Airport related infrastructure (excludes National Airport System) Construction projects that enhance airports and are accessible all yearround, through the development, enhancement or rehabilitation of aeronautical and/or non aeronautical infrastructure (includes runways, taxiways, aprons, hangars, terminal buildings etc.) Non-aeronautical infrastructure such as groundside access, inland ports, parking facilities, and commercial and industrial activities Railway related infrastructure for carriage of passengers or freight Construction of lines to allow a railway to serve an industrial park, an intermodal yard, a port or a marine terminal Construction, rehabilitation, or upgrading of tracks and structures, excluding regular maintenance, to ensure safe travel Construction, development or improvement of facilities to improve interchange of goods between modes Procurement of technology and equipment used to improve the interchange of goods between modes Short-sea Shipping Infrastructure related to the movement of cargo and passengers around the coast and on inland waterways, without directly crossing an ocean Operators must offer year-round service Specialized marine terminal intermodal facilities or transshipment (marine to marine) facilities Capitalized equipment for loading/unloading required for expansion of shortsea shipping Technology and equipment used to improve the interface between the marine mode and the rail/highways modes or to improve integration within the marine mode including Intelligent Transportation Systems (ITS)
+Regional and Local Airports Airport related infrastructure (excludes National Airport System) Construction projects that enhance airports and are accessible all year-round, through the development, enhancement or rehabilitation of aeronautical and/or non-aeronautical infrastructure (includes runways, taxiways, aprons, hangars, terminal buildings etc.) Non-aeronautical infrastructure such as groundside access, inland ports, parking facilities, and commercial and industrial activities Short-line Rail Railway related infrastructure for carriage of passengers or freight Construction of lines to allow a railway to serve an industrial park, an intermodal yard, a port or a marine terminal Construction, rehabilitation, or upgrading of tracks and structures, excluding regular maintenance, to ensure safe travel Construction, development or improvement of facilities to improve interchange of goods between modes Procurement of technology and equipment used to improve the interchange of goods between modes Operators must offer year-round service Short-sea Shipping Specialized marine terminal intermodal facilities or transshipment (marine to marine) facilities Capitalized equipment for

-Note: The purchase of vessels, infrastructure that supports passenger-only ferry services, rehabilitation and maintenance of existing facilities such as wharves and docks, and dredging are not eligible for funding Fire Halls and Fire Stations Exclusive to the fire station category, costs must have been incurred after April 1, 2021 to be eligible for investment New fire hall (building) for housing fire-fighting apparatus and staff (may include attached dorms, basic training facilities and administration areas) Retro-fit and modernization of existing fire halls and attached building space Acquisition of a fire-truck as a capital asset as part of an overall capital upgrade to an existing fire hall or construction of a new fire hall Note: the following investments are not eligible in the fire hall category: Acquisition or replacement of fire trucks or other vehicles as a standalone project Personal protective equipment (PPE) and gear and other fire station related equipment Fire hydrants and reservoirs Communications devices (Ex.: Cell phones, radios, pagers) Structural Protection Units and contents
+Fire Halls and Fire Stations Fire hall and fire station infrastructure Exclusive to the fire station category, costs must have been incurred after April 1, 2021 to be eligible for investment New fire hall (building) for housing fire-fighting apparatus and staff (may include attached dorms, basic training facilities and administration areas) Retro-fit and modernization of existing fire halls and attached building space Acquisition of a fire-truck as a capital asset as part of an overall capital upgrade to an existing fire hall or construction of a new fire hall Note: the following investments are not eligible in the fire hall category: Acquisition or replacement of fire trucks or other vehicles as a standalone project Personal protective equipment (PPE) and gear and other fire station related equipment Fire hydrants and reservoirs Communication devices (Ex.: Cell phones, radios, pagers) Structural Protection Units and Contents